Skip to content

 SC4S_DEST_SPLUNK_HEC_DEFAULT_TLS_VERIFY=no

-Configure SC4S for systemd and start SC4S.
-Verify sc4s is active and running (exit with q)
+Enable and start SC4S.
+Verify SC4S is active and running (exit with q).

 sudo systemctl daemon-reload